bibhas2/stream-js/README.md

 # Stream.js
 JavaScript Array has filter(), map() etc. methods.
 But they each create a new array.
 This adds unnecessary overhead.
 This stream library attempts to fix that problem.
 It has constant memory complexity.
 Meaning, processing a large array as a stream adds no extra memory overhead.

-In addition to memory usage, there are plenty of other benefits to this stream library.
+In addition to lower memory usage, there are plenty of other benefits to this stream library.

 1. Adds support for skipping, limiting and zipping that are otherwise missing in an array.
 2. Adds mapping, filtering, reduction etc. to any iterator object.